KromDaniel/jonson/README.md

 Since jonson is thread safe, it must be aware when trying to read or write a value, in order to gurantee that, value is deeply cloned, if value passed as pointer, the jonson will use the actual element it points to (For better performance it is usually better to pass value as pointer, so the deep clone will happen only once at the jonson cloner)

+For performance, use the setters provided by the library that can safely mutate each value and able to directly access it's pointer

 #### Methods